KKSun/pysonar2/README.md

 This will take a few minutes.
 You should find some interactive HTML files inside the _html_ directory after this process.

+To get a JSON dump of the information PySonar2 outputs, run:

+    java -classpath ./target/pysonar-2.0-SNAPSHOT.jar org.yinwang.pysonar.JSONDump path/to/directory/containing/python/code '' ''

+#### Tests

+After building, run `java -classpath ./target/pysonar-2.0-SNAPSHOT.jar org.yinwang.pysonar.Test ./tests`.

+##### Development tips

+PySonar2 outputs an AST cache to the directory `/tmp/pysonar2` (or `/<TEMPDIR>/pysonar2` where `TEMPDIR` is your system's standard temp directory.
+Be sure to remove this directory when making changes and re-running PySonar2 commands (including tests).

 #### System requirements